 12+ I commented on Facebook recently (5th September 2017) that with all the bleak news on North Korea and brinksmanship by Donald Trump and Kim Jong-un, I thought I'd dust off and re-read my old second-hand bookshop copy of Nevil Shute's On the Beach ... to prepare for the worst, just in case!

 For those unfamiliar with the novel, it was published in 1957 and is set in a post-apocalyptic world, where the radioactive cloud from a northern hemisphere nuclear war is spreading gradually and inexorably southwards towards the beaches of Australia and beyond.

 By the outbreak of the Second World War, Nevil Shute was a rising novelist.
-However, he continued his engineering career, contributing to the war effort, while the British Ministry of Information cached in on his celebrity as a writer to send him to the Normandy Landings and to Burma as a correspondent.
+However, he continued his engineering career, contributing to the war effort.
+And the British Ministry of Information cached in on his celebrity as a writer to send him to the Normandy Landings and Burma as a correspondent.

 LOVE WRITING REVIEWS?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 But as Thorn points out in his biography, "There was more to Nevil Shute than his books, a great deal more."
 And to think I wouldn't have known this without Donald Trump and Kim Jong-un scaring me to revisit my old secondhand copy of On The Beach!

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.

 His favourite pastimes include reading and writing, walking his dog, and watching Aussie Rules Football with his son.
 He is also a part-time dog trainer and runs classes at his local dog training club and through Robert's Responsible Dog Training.